BUEC500C1/twitter-summarizer-rest-service-brianhe12/README.md

 # video-brianhe12
 Created a module that generates a daily video summarzing a twitter handle day.
 This is done by converting text into an image in a frame, sequencing the images in chronological order, and then using ffmpeg to convert each image into a three second video.
+These serperate images are then merged together to get our daily video summary.

 ## Built with: